Welcome to the Louisiana Folk Roots

 How it Works:

-Instrument classes are divided into Scratch/Beginning, Intermediate, and Advanced levels.
-Pick whatever level you feel suits you best!
+Instrument classes are divided into 3 levels: Scratch/Beginning, Intermediate, and Advanced.
+Pick whatever level suits you best!

 SCRATCH/BEGINNING - Means you are very new to the instrument having maybe picked it up for the first time or have just a basic understanding of the mechanics.
 We will start off slow and will teach a very rudimentary version of the tune but you will be able to play it by the time you are done!